sylhare/sylhare.github.io/_posts/2020/2020-09-09-easy-presentation-reveal.js-with-jekyll.md

 [Reveal.js](https://github.com/hakimel/reveal.js) is an open source HTML presentation framework.
 With [Reveal Jekyll](https://github.com/sylhare/Reveal-Jekyll), the goal is to make it easier to manage your presentation and just focus on the content in markdown.

-Basically you can see it as a boiler plate for your reveal.js presentation.
+You can see it as a boilerplate for your reveal.js presentation.
 You can either write your slides as separate markdown files or put everything in one.
 [Check it out!](https://sylhare.github.io/Reveal-Jekyll/#/)

 What's more!
-All default plugins are pre bundled with it and almost all reveal.js features are compatible with your reveal jekyll presentation.
+All default plugins are pre bundled with it, and almost all reveal.js features are compatible with your reveal jekyll presentation.

 > Get started with your presentation in less than 5min